Designed & Made is proud to be a part of the Minneapolis-St. Paul Luxury Home Remodeling Tour.

 We knew we wanted to make a big impact with this kitchen.
 This video showcases the final product of our collaborative efforts.

-After Chris and I had the concept for this kitchen polished up, Mike and I started designing the hood using parametric modeling software.
+The question was, what’s the best way to make custom grids like the ones in these doors?
+That is where Mike Prom and Tyler Cooper came in.
+After Chris and I had the concept for this kitchen polished up, Mike and I started designing the doors and toe kicks using parametric modeling software and go-to-meeting.